 2. They see the toy as a trophy

-Cats will instinctively hunt, stalk, and catch their prey, it being a honed instinct passed down through generations.
+Cats will instinctively hunt, stalk, and catch their prey, because those are the instincts that are embedded into their DNA.
 This is why outdoor cats have been known to bring in the grisly relics of their ‘hunt’ – they see what they have caught as a trophy, and are presenting it to you as such, either as a reward for you, or as their means of contribution to the household!
 In the absence of live prey, indoor cats will use cat toys as a substitute, hence why they are bringing them to you.

-In the absence of toys, they may even bring you items of clothing or other objects (my cat has an obsession with bringing me pieces of flowers for some reason), possibly as a way of teaching you how to hunt.
+In the absence of toys, they may even bring you items of clothing or other objects, possibly as a way of teaching you how to hunt.
 It may be that you find this behavior endearing and don’t want to discourage it, but if you do, we recommend checking out some of our buying guides to provide them with some alternative means of amusement!

 3. As a sign of love or trust